Ravi-Raghavan/CIS-5300-Final-Project/Milestone #2/scoring.md

 Both studies leverage the MetaHate dataset and report the F1 score to assess the effectiveness of their proposed approaches in identifying hate speech.

 # Running score.py
-You can pass lists of ground truth and predicted labels directly as command-line arguments.
-Each list should contain integers `0` or `1`, where:
+Pass NumPy files (`.npy`) containing the ground truth and predicted labels.
+Each file contains a NumPy array of integers `0` or `1`, where:

 - `0` represents a non-hateful post
 - `1` represents a hateful post